reactos/reactos-deprecated-gitsvn-dont-use/web/reactos.org/htdocs/roscms/README.txt

 More information is available at: http://www.reactos.org

-2. Building ReactOS

-See the INSTALL file for more details.

-3. More information

-See the ReactOS Wiki at: http://www.reactos.org/wiki/

-4. Who is responsible?
+2. Who is responsible?

 See the CREDITS.txt file

-5. What is the license?
+3. What is the license?

 See the COPYING.txt file